Jose W. Diokno: Civil rights activism

-When Marcos suspended the fundamental legal right of the writ of habeas corpus following the president's bombing of the Plaza Miranda gathering of Liberal Party members, Diokno resigned from the Nacionalista Party in protest and took to the streets.
+When Marcos suspended the fundamental legal right of the writ of habeas corpus following the bombing of the Plaza Miranda gathering of Liberal Party members, Diokno resigned from the Nacionalista Party on August 31 in protest and took to the streets.
 Sen. Diokno called on students to start protesting against the administration, anticipating that Marcos, who was nearing the end of his last term, would declare martial law and change the constitution to give himself absolute power.

 Previously, Marcos began building notoriety following the Jabidah massacre, where an estimated 14 to as much as 68 alleged Muslim youths were gunned down in Corregidor by unknown armed men in 1968.
 Following this event, a Moro insurgency would quickly develop, starting in Mindanao; it would evolve into a widespread armed-conflict that would engulf the nation decades after Marcos's lifetime.
 Marcos tried to suppress the media and block coverage of the event, but it was too late.
 Diokno and many other senators sensed Marcos might have developed a hidden agenda.
 From then on, Diokno began to put greater emphasis on human rights in public speeches and events.
 In an oft-quoted 1981 speech, he would declare, "No cause is more worthy than the cause of human rights.
 Human rights are more than legal concepts: they are the essence of man.
-They are what make man human.
+They are what makes a man human.
 That is why they are called human rights: deny them and you deny man's humanity."

 He was the leader of the Movement of Concerned Citizens for Civil Liberties (MCCCL), which organized a series of rallies from 1971 to 1972.
-The most massive of these rallies involved 50,000 protestors and was held on 21 September 1972, shortly before the imposition of martial law by the Marcos dictatorship.
+The most massive of these rallies involved 50,000 protestors and was held on September 21, 1972, shortly before the imposition of martial law by the Marcos dictatorship.
 During this rally, protestors denounced the infamous Oplan Sagittarius, the devious operation plan by Marcos to declare martial law.
-Sen. Benigno "Ninoy" Aquino exposed the Oplan Sagittarius scandal earlier in a September 13 speech, and spoke to the Senate on September 21, the same day that the MCCCL held their exceptionally large rally at Plaza Miranda.
+Sen. Benigno "Ninoy" Aquino Jr. exposed the Oplan Sagittarius scandal earlier in a September 13 speech, and spoke to the Senate on September 21, the same day that the MCCCL held their exceptionally large rally at Plaza Miranda.
 Marcos reacted with fear of deposition and immediately finalized Proclamation No. 1081, which declared nationwide martial law at 8:00 p.m. later that evening.
-Exactly the next day on September 22, 1972 at 8:00 p.m., Defense Minister Juan Ponce Enrile was told to exit his car near Wack-Wack village.
+Exactly the next day on September 22, 1972, at 8:00 p.m., Defense Minister Juan Ponce Enrile was told to exit his car near Wack-Wack village.
 Another vehicle carrying gunmen arrived and stopped near an electrical post, right beside Enrile's vehicle.
 They then alighted from their vehicle and began to fire at the large sedan of Enrile to give an impression of a terrorist ambush, setting the stage for Marcos's theatrical television announcement.